apache/druid/docs/content/querying/groupbyquery.md

 #### Configurations

 This section describes the configurations for groupBy queries.
-You can set these in the runtime.properties on broker, historical, and MiddleManager nodes, or as query-specific configurations by adding them to query contexts.
-All runtime properties are prefixed by `druid.query.groupBy`.
+You can set the runtime properties in the `runtime.properties` file on broker, historical, and MiddleManager nodes.
+You can set the query context parameters through the [query context](query-context.html).

 ##### Configurations for groupBy v2

+Supported runtime properties:

 |Property|Description|Default|
 |--------|-----------|-------|